thomascampbelladams/led-web-project/led-board-raspberry-pi-app/README.md

 From the root of this directory, run tsc Screen.ts.

-NOTE: Due to the requirements of the rpi-led-matrix, this compile will need
+NOTE: Due to the requirements of the rpi-led-matrix, this compile will need to happen on the Raspberry Pi due to the binary requirements for rpi-led-matrix.

+# HOW TO RUN

+Run with the following command:

+node Screen.js